Derajatul/derajatul/README.md

 ## 📌 Fun Fact

-Sedang belajar open source dan AI untuk masa depan
+Currently learning open source and AI for the future

 ---